Varnika1005/Open-World-Fraud-Behaviour-Detection-in-Banking/README.md

 ## Results

-The proposed framework successfully combines novelty detection and supervised classification to identify both known and previously unseen fraud behaviours.
-Performance was evaluated under multiple open-world scenarios with 25%, 50%, and 75% unknown fraud clusters.
+The proposed framework successfully combines novelty detection and supervised classification to detect both known and previously unseen fraud behaviours.
+Experiments were conducted under 25%, 50%, and 75% unknown fraud scenarios to evaluate robustness in open-world settings.
+The results demonstrate the framework's ability to maintain effective fraud detection performance even when exposed to previously unseen fraud patterns.

 ## Limitations